 A dismissal, suspension, demotion, or involuntary transfer is subject to an investigation and a pre-disciplinary hearing to determine if evidence exists to justify the disciplinary action.
 An appeal may be filed if the dismissal, suspension, demotion or involuntary transfer is implemented.
-Information on the Appeal Procedure is located on HR 1,2,3, at http://hr.nv.gov/Resources/Publications/HR123/relations/ap peal/.
-Further questions regarding the appeal or disciplinary procedure may be referred to your personnel representative or the DHRM Consultation & Accountability Unit at (775) 684-0135 or (775) 684-0149.
+Information on the Appeal Procedure is located on HR 1,2,3, at http://hr.nv.gov/Resources/Publications/HR123/relations/appea

+\underline{I} .
+Further questions regarding the appeal or disciplinary procedure may be referred to your personnel representative or the DHRM Consultation & Accountability Unit at (775) 684-0135.